import warnings

 return psf_radius

-def auto_set_recon_geometry(self, no_compile=True, no_warning=False):
+def auto_set_recon_geometry(self, no_compile=False, no_warning=False):

 """ Compute the automatic recon shape translation reconstruction.